About Counselling

 Q: Is EMDR right for me?

-Q: Can EMDR be done virtually, or is it better in person?
+Q: Can EMDR be done virtually?

 Q: Does EMDR erase memories?

-Q: How many sessions does it take?
+Q: How many sessions will I need?

 Practical Details